hack3rs.ca network-security

 how-to-study-it-like-a-defender

-• $Use your threats pages and incident response modules as scenario seeds.
+• $Use the threats pages and incident response modules as scenario seeds for study.

-• $Practice building timelines from logs and packet captures.
+• $Practice building timelines from logs and packet captures — not from memory.

-• $Document containment decisions and tradeoffs in tabletop exercises.
+• $Document containment decisions and tradeoffs through tabletop exercises.

-$ caution: Cost can be significant.
-Only pursue this stage when it matches your job goals and you can commit to applying the material in practice.
+$ caution: Cost is significant.
+Only pursue this when it aligns with your job target and you can commit to applying the material in practice — not just passing the exam.

 #6